Date04 Jan 2021

 There is a view, and we borrow from Chris Giles in the FT that: “Sensible income, expenditure, property and inheritance taxation can raise the revenues required to repair any holes in the public finances and redistribute income and wealth as society demands.”
 However, to replace the £260bn over five years the wealth tax is projected to raise, the increase to these other taxes would have to be substantial and, given the potential for inhibiting a hoped for recovery, this is not really feasible to the extent necessary to raise the same capital as this one-off, short lived wealth tax would achieve in addition to the current tax base.

 In respect of such a tax on wealthy individuals there is also always the argument that its introduction would lead to the individuals leaving the UK and therefore either avoiding the charge (note the ‘backwards tail’ mentioned above to catch these) or taking their wealth and contribution to the annual tax take with them.
 This predicted behaviour is actually very unlikely.
 Individuals who have created such wealth levels in the UK have significant ties to the country and their local community and this is especially relevant for those who would meet the wealth threshold by virtue of their residential property ownership or ownership of family businesses.
-It is therefore very unlikely that the majority of the ‘wealthy’ individuals captured by this tax would remain resident in the UK – and there will be some who would take the introduction of such a tax as an invitation to leave.
+It is therefore very likely that the majority of the ‘wealthy’ individuals captured by this tax would remain resident in the UK – but there will be some who would take the introduction of such a tax as an invitation to leave.

 We do expect that there will be a rebalancing of certain capital taxes in the next Budget on 3 March, or at least over the remaining lifetime of the current government; an increase in council tax, an increase in the CGT rate to closer to the income tax rate, potential loss of the annual exempt amount for CGT purposes and a loss of access to certain benefits through the IHT system (CGT uplift on death, Business Relief on AIM listed shares etc) – all as covered by the recent Office for Tax Simplification or the All Party Parliamentary Group recommendations for CGT and IHT changes.
 You can find articles in respect of some of these recommendations on our news and insights page here.